Diagonal Lemma for Presheaves on Eilenberg-Zilber Categories: Introduction

+Examples of applications of this statement abound and we give several in \cref{sec:examples}.
+In particular, in subsequent joint work with Lindsey, the first two authors used the above theorem in the context of the Joyal model structure \cite{carranza-kapulkin-lindsey:clf}.
+Although in all of these examples, we consider the case $A = R$, the proof is perhaps the cleanest when considered in the more general form stated above.

+One can consider further generalizations of the above statement.
+One such generalization would be a weakening of the Reedy condition to allow objects to have non-trivial automorphisms.
+Another possibility would be to replace $\Set^{A^\op}$ with an arbitrary (Grothendieck) topos.
+Although both of these seem plausible, the proof techniques used here do not apply to them, and hence such generalizations could be a subject of future work.

 The paper is organized as follows.
-In \cref{sec:prelim}, we collect the necessary background on Eilenberg--Zilber categories and the homotopical structure of presheaves thereon, which we use as a generalization of the simplex category $\Delta$.
+In \cref{sec:prelim}, we collect the necessary background on Reedy categories and the homotopical structure of presheaves thereon, which we use as a generalization of the simplex category $\Delta$.
 Then in \cref{sec:diag-lem}, we prove the Generalized Diagonal Lemma (\cref{thm:gen-diag-lem}) before giving several examples of interest in \cref{sec:examples}.

+\textbf{Acknowledgement.} We thank the anonymous referee for numerous suggestions that helped improve the quality of the paper, including the generalization from $\Set^{A^\op \times A^\op}$ to $\Set^{A^\op \times R^\op}$, which in turn let us identify the necessary assumptions on $A$ and $R$.

-\textbf{Acknowledgement.} This material is based upon work supported by the National Science Foundation under Grant No.~DMS-1928930 while the first two authors participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the 2022--23 academic year.
+This material is based upon work supported by the National Science Foundation under Grant No.~DMS-1928930 while the first two authors participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the 2022--23 academic year.